genexuslabs/gx-aws-cdk-samples/aws-festivaltickets/README.md

 * AWS Lambda (rewrite)
 * Amazon Cloudfront - GeneXus Angular Rewrite Lambda

+## Disclaimer
+By running this code you may incur in AWS infrastructure costs.

 ## Running the script
 Run in your cmd:
 ```